Bring Her Back: Production

-In April 2024, it was announced that Danny and Michael Philippou (known as RackaRacka) were developing an original horror film follow-up to Talk to Me, with producers Samantha Jennings and Kristina Ceyton at Causeway Films.
+In April 2024 it was announced that brothers Danny and Michael Philippou were developing an original horror film follow-up to their first film Talk to Me, with producers Samantha Jennings and Kristina Ceyton at Causeway Films.
 The film had Sally Hawkins attached to star and A24 was handling sales for distribution worldwide.
-The Philippou brothers originally planned to direct a film adaptation of Street Fighter in 2023, but exited the film to focus on Bring Her Back, inspired by psycho-biddy horror.
-The script was written by Danny Philippou and Bill Hinzman, and it was produced by RackaRacka with financing from the South Australian Film Corporation and Salmira Productions.
+The Philippou brothers originally planned to direct a film adaptation of Street Fighter in 2023, but exited the film to focus on Bring Her Back.
+They were inspired by psycho-biddy horror.
+The script was written by Danny Philippou and Bill Hinzman, and produced by the Philippou brothers with financing from the South Australian Film Corporation and Salmira Productions.

-In late May, Billy Barratt, Jonah Wren Phillips, Sally-Anne Upton, Stephen Phillips, and Sora Wong joined the cast of the film.
-In an interview with People, Wong stated that she had "zero experience with acting", auditioning after her mother discovered the casting call on Facebook.
+In May 2024, Billy Barratt, Jonah Wren Phillips, Sally-Anne Upton, Stephen Phillips, and Sora Wong joined the cast of the film.
+In an interview with People, Wong stated that she had "zero experience with acting" and auditioned after her mother discovered the casting call on Facebook.
 Principal photography began in June 2024.
-The Philippous returned to their home state of South Australia to film in Adelaide and its surrounding areas, including Lightsview.
+The Philippous returned to their home state of South Australia to film in Adelaide and surrounding areas such as Lightsview.
 Filming concluded after 41 days.
-Aaron McLisky was cinematographer.
+Aaron McLisky served as cinematographer.

+The Philippou brothers described the process of filming gory scenes with Phillips in his role as Oliver.
+For the scene in which Oliver bites on a kitchen knife, Danny Philippou helped design the sound by biting on a real knife.
+During filming, Phillips chewed on a prop knife made out of foam; the footage was enhanced later with visual effects.
+For the scene in which Oliver chews through a wooden kitchen countertop, a prop countertop was filled with chocolate and designed to break into soft pieces that looked like splinters.
+Phillips wore a "fake mouth" to assist.

 Production took place around Adelaide, including Adelaide Studios, with post-production led by KOJO Studios.
 The crew were mostly South Australian.

-Editing was by Geoff Lamb and the score was composed by Cornel Wilczek.
+Editing was done by Geoff Lamb and the score was composed by Cornel Wilczek.
 The film was executive produced by the Philippous, Daniel Negret, Salman Al-Rashid, and Sam Frohman.